spotify/scio/site/src/main/paradox/internals/Coders.md

 ## Null values support

-By default and for performance reasons, Scio coders will expect the values to serialized to never be `null`.
+By default, and for performance reasons, Scio coders will expect the values to serialized to never be `null`.

 This may cause the following exception to be thrown: